rzen/sencha-touch-chat/README.md

 ## History

-May 26th, 2016 Updated for Cmd 6, simplified instructions.
+- May 26th, 2016 Updated for Cmd 6, ST 2.4.2 and simplified instructions.
 Enjoy!
-Feb 2nd, 2014 Updated for Sencha Touch 2.3.1.
+- Feb 2nd, 2014 Updated for Sencha Touch 2.3.1.
 Simplified installation.
 Enjoy!

 ## Free to use